kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 resource size limits (specifically the 3MB request limit) and we can use this to establish more manageable worst case sizes.

-If a list contains small elements (e.g. an int64) then the worst case list size can be 3MB/4bytes=~786k elements, but as the element size grows, the worst case list size quickly becomes manageable.
+If a list contains small elements (e.g. a `0` stored in JSON) then the worst case list size can be 3MB/2bytes=~1572k elements, but as the element size grows, the worst case list size quickly becomes manageable.
 We ran a [series of experiments](https://docs.google.com/document/d/1yR746Rf-rw-_zoq36Ypzu8LTqOa-LaCk1pv3e0kjF3A/edit?usp=sharing) to test the resource utilization of CEL expressions that iterate across lists.
-We found that:
+We found that (with a safety factor of 5x):

-- O(n) iteration of a worst case list (list length == 786k) is <150ms
+- O(n) iteration of a worst case list (list length == 1572k) is < 2000ms (400ms x5)
-- O(n) iteration of 10 byte data elements (list length == 300k) is < 70ms
+- O(n) iteration of 10 byte data elements (list length == 300k) is < 350ms (70ms x5)
-- O(n) iteration of 100 byte data elements (list length == 30k) is < 7ms
+- O(n) iteration of 100 byte data elements (list length == 30k) is < 35ms (7ms x5)

 Consider an example: